-The graphic design program in the at OSU teaches you to understand and apply design principles, technical processes, and conceptual ideas to a vast range of design media.
-Here you learn to appreciate the range and purpose of the discipline, as well as the to understand what constitutes effective design.
+The graphic design program at OSU teaches you to understand and apply design principles, technical processes, and conceptual ideas to a vast range of design media.
+Here you learn to appreciate the range and purpose of the discipline, as well as the skills to understand what constitutes effective design.

 Why graphic design at OSU?

 The graphic design program at OSU is acknowledged as a leading program in the region